Bill Butt

 Bill Butt is a British filmmaker, artist/designer, television director, writer and producer.
-Butt produced the Eyewitness television series during the 1990s and has directed music videos and designed album covers.
+Butt produced the Eyewitness television series for its first season and has directed music videos and designed album covers.

 History

 Butt was lighting engineer for Echo & the Bunnymen, a Liverpool band managed by Bill Drummond.
 In 1981 Butt filmed the band's "Shine So Hard" performance, and in 1982 he was chosen to direct the videos for the Bunnymen's album Porcupine.